gramineproject/gramine/CI-Examples/README.md

 We recommend to look at the (extensively commented) Redis example to get an idea how to write the README, Makefile and manifest files.
-If you want to contribute a new example to Graphene and you take the Redis example as a template, we recommend to remove the comments from your copies as they only add noise (see e.g. Memcached for a "stripped-down" example).
+If you want to contribute a new example to Gramine and you take the Redis example as a template, we recommend to remove the comments from your copies as they only add noise (see e.g. Memcached for a "stripped-down" example).

 ## Building Examples

-All our examples use simple Makefiles to build the examples and enable them under Graphene.
+All our examples use simple Makefiles to build the examples and enable them under Gramine.
 Use one of these commands:
 - `make`: create non-SGX no-debug-log manifest
 - `make DEBUG=1`: create non-SGX debug-log manifest
 - `make SGX=1`: create SGX no-debug-log manifest
 - `make SGX=1 DEBUG=1`: create SGX debug-log manifest

-Use `make clean` to remove Graphene-generated artifacts and `make distclean` to remove all build artifacts (if applicable).
+Use `make clean` to remove Gramine-generated artifacts and `make distclean` to remove all build artifacts (if applicable).

 ## How to Contribute?